blesswinsamuel/react-form-hooks/README.md

 ## Goals

 - No Dependencies (currently has redux as dependency.
-This can be removed in the future)
+This can be avoided)
-- Minimal API - provides only 3 hooks - `useForm`, `useFormState`, `useFieldState`
+- [Minimal](https://www.youtube.com/watch?v=4anAwXYqLG8) API - provides 3 hooks - `useForm`, `useFormState`, `useFieldState`
-- Blazing Fast - no unnecessary re-renders
+- Blazing Fast - re-render only when it needs to
-- Tiny Size - under 4KB gzipped (could be even smaller)
+- Tiny Size - under 4KB gzipped (could be even smaller once redux is removed)

 ## Roadmap

 - [x] MVP
-- [ ] Remove redux dependency
 - [ ] Add unit tests
 - [ ] Documentation
 - [ ] Recipes
+- [ ] Remove redux dependency

 ## API